How to Find Cheap Auto Insurance Quotes Even If You Have a Speeding Ticket

 Typically, a speeding ticket will remain on your driving record for 12 to 36 months.
 However, laws vary between states.
 In some cases, the speeding ticket will stay on your record even when the associated points were removed – so your insurance company might know about your ticket even when you apply for insurance years after the incident.

-In general, you can expect a speeding ticket to stay on your driving record for 36 months – or 3 years.
+In general, you can expect a speeding ticket to stay on your driving record for 36 months – or three years.
 It’s rare for a speeding ticket to disappear after just one or two years.

 View the table below to see how long speeding tickets stay on your record in your state: